Before You Travel

 - Day trip meals - Meals while on official business must involve a substantive and bona fide business discussion with a non-College employee.
 The employee must complete a Non-Travel Business Meal form and submit it with the reimbursement request.
 Identification of all persons involved must be listed on the Business Meal form.
 The College will reimburse official business meals based on actual costs incurred up to the amount shown for the applicable meal in the M&IE Rate Table.
 An original, itemized receipt is required for reimbursement of all business meals.
 The M&IE rate used will correspond to the location in which the individual purchases the official business meal.

 - For taxis, shuttle vans and other forms of “for hire transportation,” receipts are required only if the reimbursement claim exceeds $25.
+A business purpose MUST be included.

 - Parking and Toll expenses are reimbursable.
 A receipt is required for reimbursement claims where each individual claim is greater $10.
 Reimbursement must be claimed as an “other expense” on the travel reimbursement voucher.